-Pre-professional advisers for the Health Professions (medical, dental, veterinary medicine, PA, PT, nursing, etc.), Pre-Law, Pre-Engineering and Pre-Business are also available at advising.wfu.edu/preprofessional-advising.
+Pre-professional advisers for the health professions (medical, dental, veterinary medicine, PA, PT, nursing, etc.), pre-law, pre-engineering, pre-business and pre-graduate school are also available to meet with you.
+Visit advising.wfu.edu/pre-professional-advising.

-It contains important dates regarding holidays, exams, and course drop and add dates.
-Copy these dates into your calendar now; you are expected to be present on all dates that the college is in session through your last exam.
+It contains important dates regarding holidays, exams, add/drop deadlines, second part-of-term, etc. Copy these dates into your calendar now; you are expected to be present on all dates when the college is in session through your last exam.

 Do not schedule travel until you know your class and exam schedule!